ywb0145-arch/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.

-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+## Project Pitch Video

+Check out (https://drive.google.com/file/d/1WGdLlWbgdPa2_kJoJJYywKVIFhnwTYia/view?usp=sharing) where I describe my project and some challenges that I faced while building it.

 **Figma**